IDCrypticore/VirtualROV/README.md

 $ echo 'new-state' > state

 # Copying files to or from the Xavier
+Copying files to and from the Xavier might come in handy, for instance when having to do changes in a script. \
+Pull the script to your computer, and copy it back to the Xavier. \
   Copy file from Xavier to receiving computer: \
   $ scp tenteam10@<IP-address>:/home/tenteam10/'file-location'/'file-name' /path/to/destination/on/receiving/computer \
   \